2022–23 Nebraska Cornhuskers men's basketball team

 The 2022–23 Nebraska Cornhuskers men's basketball team represented the University of Nebraska–Lincoln in the 2022–23 NCAA Division I men's basketball season.
-The Cornhuskers were led by fourth-year head coach Fred Hoiberg and playe their home games at Pinnacle Bank Arena in Lincoln, Nebraska as members of the Big Ten Conference.
+The Cornhuskers were led by fourth-year head coach Fred Hoiberg and played their home games at Pinnacle Bank Arena in Lincoln, Nebraska as members of the Big Ten Conference.
 They finished the season 16–16, 9–11 in Big Ten play to finish in a tie for 11th place.
 As the No. 11 seed in the Big Ten tournament, they lost to Minnesota in the first round.

 Previous season

 The Cornhuskers finished the 2021–22 season 10–22, 4–16 in Big Ten play to finish in a tie for last place.
 As the No. 13 seed in the Big Ten tournament, they lost in the first round Northwestern.